-Associate of Applied Science│2 Years│65 Credits│Fond du Lac and West Bend Campuses│Eligible for Financial Aid
+Associate of Applied Science│2 Years│65 Credits│Fond du Lac, West Bend│Eligible for Financial Aid

 Combine your design skills, math knowledge and mechanical aptitude and turn it into a career with the Mechanical Design Technology program at Moraine Park.